 The math was brutal. $1500 a month I owed on the lease buy out.
 Line of Credit at $30,000 and credit card at $14,000.
 The dessert was $11,000 owed to Canada Revenue, a combo of taxes from personal as well as when the dividends I was taking as an owner were reassessed as employee income.

 The numbers said I was going further into debt despite working full time as a framer and doing boot camps at night.

 I picked up a job doing data entry, then a motorcycle apprentice, then an electrician apprenticeship.
 I was miserable the whole time and frantically tried to find a job I loved that paid well.

 It was while doing data entry that I started writing Cullers War on my lunch hours and doing personal training at night.
-After finishing Cullers War I would have one fiction book and two non-fiction fitness books I could sell “How I Won My Second Bodybuilding Contest” and “Begin At The Gym: From Couch Potato To Beach Hero”
+After finishing Cullers War I would have one fiction book and two non-fiction fitness books I could sell “How I Won My Second Bodybuilding Contest” and the previously mentioned book on how to start working out.

 Then when I started the electrician apprenticeship I added the Rise From The Ashes podcast for some after hours fun reading my fiction like old radio broadcasts.
 No one really dug it though so I stopped doing the fiction and started recording some thoughts on philosophy and how we can use it to improve our daily lives.

 The electrician apprenticeship started at $18/hour and after 6 months I still wasn’t quite making ends meet.